 The modest two-story house features the same white clapboard siding and green trim as its authentic counterpart in Arkansas.
 It is even furnished much like the original, with period-appropriate furniture and antique appliances purchased in the U.S. The home originally functioned as a tourist attraction then was later repurposed as a daycare center.
 It has reportedly fallen into disrepair, unlike the real thing in Arkansas.

 So if you’re interested in experiencing the ACTUAL birthplace home of Bill Clinton, we suggest you take a trip to Hope.
-National Park Service rangers give tours every 45 minutes Sunday through Friday.
+National Park Service rangers offer guided tours of the president’s boyhood home, though tour hours are subject to change according to staffing levels.
+Please call the visitor center directly with any questions: (870) 777-4455.
 You can also explore exhibits at the park Visitor Center and, of course, stop in at JNPA’s gift shop.
 A virtual tour of the home is also available for non-travelers, as is our online store.

 President William Jefferson Clinton Birthplace Home National Historic Site in Hope, Arkansas